 Although ConvertKIt says they can do things outside of blogging for marketing software, I’m afraid I’m a little skeptical.
 It’s not that its functionality couldn’t be applied to other types of online outlets, but I’d have reservations on how appropriate they’d be.

 |Pricing Options||Four tiers, starting at $15 per month||Four tiers, starting at $29 per month|

 |- Forms for signing up subscribers|

 |Conclusion||Good for sales professionals||Good for bloggers|

-The main thing you need to consider in squaring these two products off against each other is which would be better for your business.
+The main thing you need to consider in squaring these two marketing automation platform solutions off against each other is which would be better for your business.

-GetResponse is very much ideal for salespeople, operating as a light CRM, where it has some of the feel of a CRM that would appeal to marketers, but stripping back a lot of the usual CRM stuff to a dedicated email tool.
+GetResponse is very much ideal for salespeople, operating as a light CRM with advanced segmentation, where it has some of the feel of a CRM that would appeal to marketers, but stripping back a lot of the usual CRM stuff to a dedicated email tool.

-ConvertKit is a great tool for signing up subscriptions to a professional blog.
+ConvertKit is a great tool for signing up subscriptions to a professional blog for content creators.
 It’s embarrassingly easy to use, and you’ll be connecting directly wth your readers in no time.